 Filmmaker Willy James used his Ask Pittsburgh video series to see what Pittsburghers actually think about the city legalizing marijuana.
 He conducted on-the-street interviews in various neighborhoods, and the responses varied from thoughtful to humorous.
 “Bill” said people should get high by finding Jesus at his church.
 One woman,“Tracy,” facetiously remarked that she opposed the move because legalization could “make it more expensive.”

-However, the majority of subjects agreed that it should be legalized, citing its medicinal benefits and its ability to potentially boost the economy.
+However, the majority of subjects agreed that it should be legalized, citing its medicinal benefits promote healthy living and its ability to potentially boost the economy.

 Watch the video below: